 - 1. The employee is to be informed of the alleged breach and given an opportunity to respond to the allegation.
-If it is not satisfactorily explained, the employee is to be asked to desist from or where applicable to remedy the breach. - 2.
+If it is not satisfactorily explained, the employee is to be asked to desist from or, where applicable, remedy the breach. - 2.
 If the breach is not desisted from or remedied, the Shire may withdraw the employee's access to the internet or provide a first warning, to which the employee is to have an opportunity to respond. - 3.
 If the infringing conduct continues, the employee may be given a second and a third warning.
 To each of which they shall have an opportunity to respond. - 4.
 If a breach is committed after a third warning, the employee may be dismissed.

 Responsible Officer Manager of Corporate and Community Services

 History Adopted 15 December 2015 (Resolution 129/15)

+Amended 23 March 2023 (Resolution 25/23)

 Delegation

-Relevant Legislation
+Relevant Legislation State Records Act 2000

 Related Documentation